-- Review with management and the independent auditors, the Company's annual and, to the extent that the independent auditors complete interim reviews, interim financial statements, management discussion and analysis and any reports or other financial information to be submitted to any governmental body, or the public, including any certification, report, opinion, or review rendered by the independent auditor for the purpose of recommending their approval to the Board of Directors prior to their filing, issue or publication. - Review policies and procedures with respect to directors' and officers' expense accounts and management perquisites and benefits, including their use of corporate assets and expenditures related to executive travel and entertainment, and review the results of the procedures performed in these areas, if any, by a third-party independent advisor.
+- 4. Review with management and the independent auditors, the Company's annual and, to the extent that the independent auditors complete interim reviews, interim financial statements, management discussion and analysis and any reports or other financial information to be submitted to any governmental body, or the public, including any certification, report, opinion, or review rendered by the independent auditor for the purpose of recommending their approval to the Board prior to their filing, issue or publication. - 5.
+Review the Company's financial statements, MD&A and annual and interim profit or loss press releases before they are publicly disclosed.